DimitrisReppas/End-to-end-wine_quality_prediction/README.md

 # End-to-end-wine_quality_prediction

+This repository contains an end-to-end project for predicting wine quality using machine learning.
+The main objectives are to run Machine Learning pipelines and deploy the application for predicting wine quality.
+It also includes automated testing and continuous integration for robust development.

 ## Setup, train, evaluate and test
-### Run Locally
+### Run locally
-Clone the project
+Clone the project:

 ```bash
  git clone https://github.com/DimitrisReppas/End-to-end-wine_quality_prediction.git
 ```

-Create and activate an environment
+Create and activate an environment:

 ```bash
 conda create -n your_env_name python=3.7 -y